Stephen P. Marks

 The emphasis of Stephen Marks’s work is on the interface of health and human rights, drawing on the disciplines of international law, international politics, international organizations, and international economics.

 Professor Marks’s recent research has focused on integrating human rights into sustainable human development; biotechnology and human rights; impunity for mass atrocities; terrorism and human rights; cultural rights; tobacco control; access to medicines, and human rights education.
 He has published recent books, articles or book chapters in each of these areas.
 He directs Harvard Series on Health and Human Rights at Harvard University Press.

-He recently co-edited a book on Achieving the Human Right to Health (Oxford University Press, 2013).
+He recently co-edited a book on Advancing the Human Right to Health (Oxford University Press, 2013).
 His book Health and Human Rights: Basic International Documents, is now in its third edition.
 Professor Marks is currently collaborating with Prof. Balakrishnan Rajagopal of MIT on a Research Handbook on Human Rights and Health for publication in 2014 by Edward Elgard Publishing.
-He is editing a volume on the right to development for the Office of the High Commissioner for Human Rights, to be published in 2013.
+He was also principal editorial consultant to “Realizing the Right to Development: Essays in Commemoration of 25 Years of the United Nations Declaration on the Right to Development” for the Office of the High Commissioner for Human Rights, to be published in 2013.

 Doctor of Laws (Docteur d’État en droit), with high honors, Institute of the Law of Peace and Development, Faculty of Law and Economics, University of Nice, 1979